 - Chimney cake with ice cream, both halves are filled – 1590 HUF

 Opening time: Monday – Sunday: 9 am – 10 pm

 Vitéz Kürtős and Édes Mackó in the Zoo

-I’ve tried the Creamy Kürtős because I really like the original dessert with its light fluffy cream, but this version didn’t give me what I’ve expected… The thin dough was too sweet and sticky and the cream wasn’t that creamy.
+On the Christmas market, I’ve tried the Creamy Kürtős because I really like the original dessert with its light fluffy cream, but this version didn’t give me what I’ve expected… So, try a different type 😉

 - Traditional Sekler cake – 1100 HUF (1300 HUF on Christmas market)

 - Sekler cake with special flavour – 1400 HUF